 It is worth noting our ports are recessed into the cabin sides, and open outward.
 Therefore they are pretty good at keeping light rain out already...

 However, both of these attributes are somewhat unusual; typically ports open toward the inside of the boat.

-We mention this because we had to be extra careful double-checking dimensions of the PortVisors to make sure we could still open the port, and that the drip line of the PortVisor didn't cause any spattering into the open port....Update 2 years later [July 2016]: We still couldn't be more pleased.
-The PortVisors still look brand new no thanks to any efforts by us..
+We mention this because we had to be extra careful double-checking dimensions of the PortVisors to make sure we could still open the port, and that the drip line of the PortVisor didn't cause any spattering into the open port....Update Apr-2018: We still couldn't be more pleased.
+After 4 winters in SE Alaska, the PortVisors are still firmly affixed [using 3m VHB tape only; no mechanical fasteners] and still look brand new- no thanks to any special efforts by us...

 Here are 5 photos that are pretty self explanatory...
 [See the SeaworthyGoods.com website for product details and FAQs...]

 |Dry fitting port visor|

 |The tape hinge worked perfectly for final positioning|